-Graduates of the Department of Computer Science will possess knowledge and ability in the following areas:
+Graduates of the Program in Computer Science at Gonzaga University will possess knowledge and ability in the following areas:

 a.
 Fundamentals of Mathematics and Science - An ability to apply knowledge of mathematics, science and the scientific method where appropriate to the discipline.